-The end of yet another year is just around the corner.
-It’s a busy season packed with holiday shopping, gatherings with friends and family, and preparationg for the new year ahead.
+The end of another year is just around the corner.
+It’s a busy season packed with holiday shopping, gatherings with friends and family, and preparations for the new year ahead.

 Maybe you don’t have time to sit and write the way you usually do.
 Maybe your head is spinning with all the things you have to get done.
 That’s fine.
 Just set a few minutes aside and let these poetry prompts walk you through a brief writing session.

 We’ll even keep the focus on things that are going on right now–things like food, holidays, gifts, goals, and the new year.

 To use these poetry prompts, simply pick one of the lists below and write a quick poem using all of the words from the list.
 The lists are categorized to make choosing a little easier.
 Select the one that speaks to you, and then get busy writing.

 If you’re not as busy as everyone else and are feeling up for a bigger challenge, try making one poem with all the words from all the lists.
 Up the ante by using the list titles as well.
 If you’re feeling lazy or have an itch to break the rules, go ahead and mix up the lists and pick whatever words you want.